markski1/WinTweakTool/README.md

 WTTk is heavily in-development.
 You can collaborate by opening issues with suggestions or bug reports, or by writing code and opening a pull request.

 If you find WTTk useful, you can throw a small donation [this way](https://markski.ar/donate).

+### TODO
+Things I plan to do and which I believe should be in place for v1.0:

+- Spanish localization
+- Dark mode support
+- More in-depth desktop tweaks
+- Whatever else gets suggested